fu4303/portfolio-vincentntang/content/pages/me.md

 I started this website as a place to document everything I learned while going through a [career change](https://www.taniarascia.com/how-i-made-a-career-change-into-web-development/).
 I [learn in public](/learn) and write about everything I know.

 My goal is to become the best engineer that I can be, through projects that have a lasting impact.
-I document my journey, free of ads, affiliate links, or sponsored posts.
+I aim to create a beautiful corner of the web free of ads, affiliate links, or sponsored posts.

 ![Me](../common/vincentIDGAF.jpg)